 After graduation from the Faculty of Economics in Ljubljana, Jožko Rutar started working as a producer of cultural events and performances.
 He worked with the contemporary dance group EN-KNAP for five years as a producer of dance performances and films.
 In 2004 he joined the Staragara production company and produced several feature, short and documentary films.
 In his career as a producer he produced three feature films and numerous shorts and documentaries that were presented in Cannes, Venice, Locarno, Rotterdam etc. Jožko Rutar is an EAVE graduate, a member of the European Film Academy and a board member of the Slovenian audiovisual collecting society AIPA.
 On 1 July 2011 he was appointed by the Government of the Republic of Slovenia to the position of director of Slovenian Film Centre.

-Rada Šešić́ is a festival programmer, film lecturer, critic and film director.
-She is the head of the documentary competition at Sarajevo FF and a co-head of the Docu Rough Cut Boutique-SFF. Šešić is also associated with the two largest film festivals in The Netherlands: IDFA Amsterdam, where she is involved in the selecting process and the IFFR Rotterdam, where she works as a programme advisor and curator, and participates in the selection committee of the festivals’ Hubert Bals Fund.
-She is also a programme advisor and curator at DOK Leipzig and serves on the board of the Balkan Documentary Center and NETPAC.
-She held the position of a senior professor and mentor at the Master of Film at The Netherlands’ Film and TV Academy Amsterdam, was a lecturer at the Dutch Institute for Film Education (NIF), a guest lecturer at the University of Amsterdam, Media and Culture Faculty, and while she lived in India she was teaching at the Srishti Institute, Bengaluru.
+Rada Šešić is a festival programmer, film lecturer, critic and film director.
+She is the Head of the Documentary Competition at Sarajevo FF and a Co-head of the Docu Rough Cut Boutique-SFF. Šešić is also associated with the two largest film festivals in The Netherlands: IDFA, where she is involved in the selecting process and IFFR, where she works as a Programme Advisor and Curator and participates in the selection com- mittee of the festivals’ Hubert Bals Fund and IDFA Bertha Fund.
+She is also Artistic Director of Eastern Neighbours Film Festival in The Hague and serves on the board of the Balkan Documentary Centre and NETPAC.
 As a documentary mentor and consultant, she worked at 20 international workshops/pitching sessions in Europe and Asia.
-In The Netherlands she directed four films – Room Without a View (1997), Soske (2001), In Whitest Solitude (2002), On the Way to School (2007).
+In The Netherlands, she directed four films – Room Without a View (1997), Soske (2001), In Whitest Solitude (2002), On the Way to School (2007).
 Her films were screened at 60 festivals, won awards and are archived by MoMA/ New York and EYE/Amsterdam.

 Paolo Vidali was born in Udine, where he also studied.
 In 1970 he began working in Rome, as a scriptwriter and first assistant director on a dozen films, and later as a dialogue director and dubbing director.
 Since the early 1990s, he has been a constant presence on the documentary film market, as an author and a producer.
 He collaborated as a consultant on drafting the Friuli Venezia Giulia legal act that established the regional Fund, and currently he is the managing director of the Friuli Venezia Giulia Audiovisual Fund.